Gorarth/UltimateGeneralKnowledgeQuiz/README.md

 - GitHub to save and store the files for our site.

 - Google Fonts used to import the font used within the website.

-- Font Awesome to use for icons on the website.

 - Google Dev Tools was used to help test and troubleshoot any issues.